open-telemetry/opentelemetry-go-instrumentation/README.md

 ## Project Status

-:construction: This project currently a work in progress.
+:construction: This project is currently work in progress.

 ### Compatibility